statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 Straightforward, right?
 First, declare a camera positioned 20 units up on the Z axies, and by default the camera looks straight down the Z axis.
 Next, declare a scene which references the color, contains a simple light source, and puts four ducks on the ground.
 The ducks are models are defined in another file, `duck.dae`, and we'll get to that in a second.

-The duck is imported from the [COLLADA sample XML file `duck.dae`][duckdae], which references the image [`duck.png`][duckdae] to use as a texture.
+The duck is imported from the [COLLADA sample XML file `duck.dae`][duckdae], which references an image `duckCM.png` to use as a texture.
 The COLLADA file contains everything needed to display a nice duckie, including meshes and materials.
 Each duck needs to be rotated on the X and Y axes -- π/2 and 3π/2 radians, respectively.
 Rounding to two decimal places is good enough.

 Each duck is placed on the corners of a square around the origin.
 The units used are completely arbitrary -- I wasn't able to find a clear description of what to use for units or how many or how few should be in a viewport.
 After looking at some other examples I chose to assume that, in the game, the ducks would be scattered across a 20 x 10 rectangle, and I chose that I'd figure out various window sizes and aspect ratios later.